Linfield Search: Search Linfield Libraries and Beyond

 If you don't find what you want in Linfield Search, consult the Library Class Pages and Research Databases and Online Encyclopedias links from the mainpage left sidebar.
 And please ask us for anytime for assistance.

-What happened to Periodicals@LinfieldPeriodicals@Linfield linked to the list of Linfield -accessible journals both online and in print included in the older system.
-Since this system is no longer being updated, that list is becoming increasingly out of date.
-The new Ejournals A-Z list links online journal titles only.
-But you can find if we have any particular journal, whether online or in print, by choosing Advanced Search, limiting Material Type to Journal, then searching the journal title.
+What Periodicals can I find via Linfield Search?Search the Ejournals A-Z list to find links to online journal titles only.
+Find out if we have access to any particular journal, whether online or in print, by choosing Advanced Search, limiting Material Type to Journal, then searching the journal title.